serverless/event-gateway/README.md

 ## Quick Start

-### via Serverless Framework
+### Example projects

-The easiest way to get started with the Event Gateway is using the [Serverless Framework](https://serverless.com/framework/).
-The framework is setup to automatically download and install the Event Gateway during development of a serverless service.
+Looking for some examples to get started?
+The easiest way to use the Event Gateway is with the [`serverless-event-gateway-plugin`](https://github.com/serverless/serverless-event-gateway-plugin) with the Serverless Framework.
+Below are a few walkthrough examples:

-Check out **[Event Gateway Example Application](https://github.com/serverless/event-gateway-example)** for a walkthrough of using the Event Gateway locally.
+- To use custom events to allow for asynchronous, decoupled communication between services, check out [this example](./examples/crm-service) on updating your CRM service whenever a new user is created in your Users service.
+- For using Event Gateway as an API Gateway to tie together hundreds of functions across multiple services, look at [this example](./examples/users-service) for deploying a REST-like Users service with standard CRUD endpoints.

+To use these examples, you'll need a running instance of the Event Gateway.
+Check out the different methods below.

+---

+### Hosted version

+If you don't want to run the Event Gateway yourself, you can use the hosted version provided by the Serverless team.
+Please [contact us](mailto:hello@serverless.com) for an invitation to the beta.

 ### via Docker